 You can edit your proposal until you click Submit for Review.
 Once you submit your proposal for review, you will no longer be able to make changes to your documents.

 When you have completed the information required in each section, click the Submit for Review button.
 Remember, once you submit your proposal it cannot be accessed except by the NSUF program administrator.
-If you discover you’ve made a mistake or uploaded the the wrong files, please contact Jeff Benson (email@example.com) (208) 526-3841 and he can open the system to give you access to your files.
+If you discover you've made a mistake or uploaded the the wrong files, please contact Kelly Cunningham (firstname.lastname@example.org) (208) 526-2369 and she can open the system to give you access to your files.

 NOTE: You can save rapid turnaround proposals as you work and return to them at any time.
 If you have started a proposal but note yet submitted it, you will find it in My Proposals.
 You can click the Edit icon on the right hand side and continue working on the proposal.
 If the left column has a view (eye) icon then the proposal has been submitted for review and you can view, but not change it.